-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):

-FAR BELOW BASIC, BELOW BASIC, AND BASIC

-PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED

-LOTT BASIC, AUD D/131C110 ricition / lite / ID 17 III CLD GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys DATA STATISTICA ALLY UNRELIABLE N/S 29 GENDER: We cannot compare scores for these two subgroups because the number of students tested was Girls DATA STATISTICA ALLY UNRELIABLE N/S 27 too small to be statistically significant.
-English proficient DATA STATISTICA ALLY UNRELIABLE N/S 29 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of students English Learners DATA STATISTICA ALLY UNRELIABLE N/S 27 tested was too small to be statistically significant.
-Low income 47% 51 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 5 were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 4 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 46% 52 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 44% 52 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 29% 35 GENDER: About the same percentage of boys and girls at our school scored Proficient or Advanced.
+Girls 30% 30 English proficient DATA STATISTIC ALLY UNRELIABLE N/S 26 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners 10% 39 proficient students tested was too small to be statistically significant.
+Low income 30% 63 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 2 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 2 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 29% 63 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 25% 55 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
 The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2009 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

-N/S: Not statistically significant.
-While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or no safeguard student privacy the CDE withheld all results because very few students took the test or or privacy are suppressing it because the number of valid test scores is not large enough to be meaningful.